-Proceed to development of a food regulatory measure to vary Standard 1.5.2 to permit the sale and use of food derived from insect-protected and herbicide-tolerant cotton line GHB119, with or without specified conditions in the Table to clause 2 of the Standard.
+Proceed to development of a food regulatory measure to vary Standard 1.5.2 to permit the sale and use of food derived from insect-protected and herbicide-tolerant cotton line GHB119, with or without specified conditions.

 8. Impact Analysis